pavelfedorov1/Explorations/README.md

 2. Multi-period Inventory: Use Calculus and Dynamic programming to find the optimal order quantity

-3. Line Search example: Using Convex Optimization theory
+3. Line Search example: Using Convex Optimization theory.
+Here I visualize and compare simple gradient descent, backtracking line search application to gradient descent and conditional gradient descent.

-4. Simple Linear Programming example
+4. Simple Linear Programming example: using a basic linear programming example I demonstrate visualization of the problem as well as some concepts related to duality.